 Why is erosion control essential?
 While mulch and soil runoff create a messy appearance, they also can be dangerous.
 If you use fertilizer to improve your landscape, excessive erosion causes these chemicals to spread to public drainage systems, affecting the local water supply.
 Many different methods are involved in this type of landscaping, and LaytonScape can fill you in on the options that will be best for your needs.

-Forming a Comprehensive Plan
+Forming a Comprehensive Plan for Erosion Control

 The best erosion control involves a multi-faceted, comprehensive plan that addresses the root of the problem.
 Your plan may involve drainage system installation, slope grading, barriers that help direct water flow, or all of the above.